LIV Golf: How Much Can Golfers Make at The International?

-LIV Golf: How much can golfers make at The International? originally appeared on NBC Sports Chicago
+LIV Golf: How much can golfers make at The International? originally appeared on NBC Sports Washington

 The fourth LIV Golf tournament of the inaugural 2022 season is set to take place at Boston’s Oaks Golf Course over Labor Day weekend and the 48 golfers set to tee off will do so with a lot of money on the line.